TEFL: Frequently Asked Questions

 Do I need to purchase any textbooks for the course?

-Don’t worry; you don’t need a detailed knowledge of English grammar before you start your TEFL training.
-We offer a 30-hour Online Grammar Course which covers everything you need to begin teaching it effectively.
+Don’t worry; a detailed knowledge of English grammar isn’t essential before you start your TEFL training.
+All of our online course options include a module dedicated to English grammar and language, which covers everything you need to begin teaching it with confidence.

 When will I receive my TEFL certificate?

-On successful completion of your TEFL training, you will receive a digital PDF and hardcopy of your TEFL Org certificate.
+Once you have completed and passed your TEFL course, you will receive a PDF and hardcopy TEFL Org certificate.
 Hardcopy certificates are issued the next working day.
-Digital PDF certificates are available to download from your online student account.
+PDF certificates are available to download from your online student account within 24 hours of completing your course.

 What does it say on my certificate?